-\ Boltzmann wishes to say that the author does not attempt to conceive motion without matter.
+\Boltzmann wishes to say that the author does not attempt to conceive motion without matter.
 To speak of dualism here is ridiculous.
-Philosophical monism and dualism consist respectively in a consistent or inconsistent adherence to materialism or idealism.
+Philosophical monism and dualism consist in an adherence, consistent or inconsistent, to materialism or idealism.

-\\ The work of Erich Becher, Philosophical Premises of the Exact Sciences (Philosophische Voraussetzungen der exakten Naturwissenschaften, Leipzig, 1907), with which I became acquainted only after my book had been completed, confirms what has been said in this paragraph.
+\\ The work of Erich Becher, Philosophical Premises of the Exact Sciences (Philosophische Voraussetzungen der exakten Naturwissenchaften, Leipzig, 1907), with which I became acquainted only after my book had been completed, confirms what has been said in this paragraph.
 Holding closest of all to the epistemological point of view of Helmholtz and Boltzmann, that is, to a "shamefaced" and incompletely thought-out materialism, the author devotes his work to a defence and interpretation of the fundamental premises of physics and chemistry.
-This defence naturally becomes converted into a fight against the fashionable but increasingly-resisted Machian trend in physics (cf. p.
-91, etc.).
-E. Becher correctly characterises this tendency as "subjective positivism" (p. iii) and reduces the central point of his objection to it to a proof of the "hypothesis" of the external world (Chapters II-VII), to a proof of its "existence independently of human perceptions" (vom Wabrgenommenwerden unabbängige Existenz).
-The denial of this "hypothesis" by the Machians frequently leads the latter to solipsism (pp. 78-82, etc.).
-"Mach's view writes: "M. Le Roy regards the intellect as incurably impotent only in order to give greater place to other sources of knowledge, for instance, the heart, sentiment, instinct and faith" (pp. 214-15).
-"I do not go to the limit," he says.
-Scientific laws are conventions, symbols, but "if scientific 'recipes' have a value as rules of action, it is because we know that, in general at least, they are successful.
-But to know this is already to know something; and if so, how can you say that we can know nothing?" (p.
-219).
+This defence naturally becomes converted into a fight against the fashionable but increasingly-resisted Machist trend in physics (cf. S. 91, etc.).
+E. Becher correctly characterises this trend as "subjective positivism" (S. iii) and reduces the central point of his objection to it to a proof of the "hypothesis" of the external world (Chapters II-VII), to a proof of its "existence independently of human perceptions" (vom Wahrgenommenwerden unabhängige Existenz).
+The denial of this "hypothesis" by the Machists frequently leads the latter to solipsism (S. 78-82, etc.).
+"Mach's view that sensations and complexes of sensations, and not the external world" (S. 138), are the only subject-matter of science, Becher calls "sensationalist monism" (Empfindungsmonismus) and classes it with the "purely conscientialistic tendencies".
+This clumsy and absurd term is constructed from the Latin word conscientia -- consciousness, and means nothing but philosophical idealism (cf. S. 156).
+In the last two chapters of the book E. Becher quite skilfully compares the old mechanical theory with the new electrical theory of matter and world-picture (the "kinetico-elastic", as the author puts it, with the "kineticoelectric" conception of nature).
+The latter theory, based on the electron theory, is a step forward in knowledge of the unity of the world; according to